dalelotts/angular-bootstrap-datetimepicker/README.md

  * bootstrap's dropdown component (`dropdowns.less`)

 #Testing
 We use karma and jshint to ensure the quality of the code.
-The easiest way to run these checks is to use grunt:
+The easiest way to run these checks is to use gulp:

 ```
-npm install -g grunt-cli
 npm install
+npm test
 ```

 The karma task will try to open Chrome as a browser in which to run the tests.
-Make sure this is available or change the configuration in test\test.config.js
+Make sure Chrome is available or change the browsers setting in karma.config.js

 #Usage
 We use bower for dependency management.
 Add